Messaging app helps take off blinders at top-down South Korean chaebol culture

 “Grievances and rumours posted there can get a lot of eyeballs, often get leaked to the press, can end up setting agendas.
 Criticisms can snowball a lot quicker unless steps are taken.”

 In South Korea, by contrast, anonymous posts on Blind have shaken companies beyond just salary negotiations.
-Labour ministry supervision has begun this month at Naver (035420.KS), the dominant web portal, after chatter on Blind claimed an employee who committed suicide had been bullied.
+Labour ministry supervision has begun this month at Naver, the dominant web portal, after chatter on Blind claimed an employee who committed suicide had been bullied.

 Naver declined comment as an investigation is ongoing.